ibraim-gm/emacs-devtools/README.md

-If you want to use `emacs-devtools` as a starting point to your personal configuration, my personal recommendation is to **fork** this project for a private repository and change/add/remove want you want in the fork.
+If you want to use `emacs-devtools` as a starting point to your personal configuration, my personal recommendation is to **fork** this project for a private repository and change/add/remove what you want in the fork.
 This way, you can have a "backup" of your personal options AND will be able to fetch any new features or bug fixes from the original project.

 ## Old emacs?

-If you insist on using aa old version of emacs, you can try to use the "old" code.
+If you insist on using an old version of emacs, you can try to use the "old" code.
 Take a look at the tag `before-el-get`.

 ## License